-When compared to Nigerian Dwarf, the Pygmy goats are less expensive.
-The higher price of Nigerian Dwarf is because it is a dairy breed miniature goat.
-Both Nigerian Dwarf and Pygmy goats are of similar size and appearance.
+When compared to Nigerian Dwarf, the pygmy goats are less expensive.
+The higher price of the Nigerian Dwarf is because it is a dairy breed miniature goat.
+Both Nigerian Dwarf and Pygmy goats are similar in size and appearance.
 Nigerian Dwarfs come in a variety of color combinations.
-Nigerian Dwarf is known for its nice blue eyes.
-Nigerian Dwarf has the structure of milk goat.
+They are known for their nice blue eyes.
 Their necks and legs are long as well as lean.
-Because of its slim body it is quite easy to milk this goat.
+Because of its slim body, it is quite easy to milk this goat.
 Per day the Nigerian Dwarf will yield 2 – 3 quarts of milk.
-Another outstanding feature of Nigerian Dwarf is that they give the creamiest and the sweetest milk.
-Those who consume the milk are of the opinion that the milk of Nigerian Dwarf is almost similar to cow milk.
+Another outstanding feature of the Nigerian Dwarf is that they give the creamiest and the sweetest milk.
+Those who consume the Nigerian Dwarf’s milk said that the milk of Nigerian Dwarf is almost similar to cow milk.

 More about Pygmy goats

 The miniature goats are highly energetic as well as playful irrespective of their smaller size.
 They want to play and climb and never like to be caged or tethered.
 Pygmy goats always want sufficient space to run around and to jump.
 They enjoy climbing on rocks, tree branches, raised platforms and tables.
 The miniature goats also enjoy kicking around large balls.
 The Pygmy goats can be easily trained just like other pet animals.
 Though they are not tall it will get a little chubby.